eriknelson/arch_oryx_pro/README.md

 After much experimentation, I've found this to be the only way to consistently boot.
-Again, do so at your own risk, and you should understand the implications of running experimental softare, particularly those like a bleeding edge kernel and display drivers.
+Again, do so at your own risk, and you should understand the implications of running experimental software, particularly those like a bleeding edge kernel and display drivers.

 1) Uncomment `testing` and `community-testing` repos in `/etc/pacman.conf` to gain